getbubblenow/bubble/docs/remote-launcher.md

 If your Bubble is not already running on your local system, start it by running `./bin/run.sh`

 ## Log In
 When your local Bubble finishes launching, it should open a web page.
-If you a page with the title "Activation", then your Bubble still needs to be activated.
+If you see a page with the title "Activation", then your Bubble still needs to be activated.
 Read about activation in the [Local Launcher Mode](local-launcher.md) instructions.

 If you see a login screen, you should be able to log in as the admin user using the email